preciofishbone/OmniaDocs/web-content-management/web-pages/manage-content/index.rst

 Statistics tab
 **************
+Using this tab you can see statistics for the page.

 .. image:: manage-contents-statistics-new.png

+Select "Page Hits" or Unique Visitors".
+If you select Page Hits you can also select "Include Sub Pages".

+Also see "Reports" below.

 Reports
 ********
+Using this tab you can view and export some reports about publishing pages in the tenant.

 .. image:: manage-content-reports.png

+Use the left-most list to select report:

 .. image:: manage-content-reports-list-png

++ **Usage**: Lists the most viewed pages.
++ **Review**: Lists the pages that needs review.
++ **Checked Out**: Lists pages checked out by users.

+You can use the other fields at the top to filter a list:

 .. image:: manage-content-reports-filter.png

+Use the button to the far right to export the chosen list (filtered if you hav done that) to Excel.

 .. image:: manage-content-reports-export-excel.png

+If the list is long, use the navigation below the list, the navigate to any page within the report.

 .. imag:: manage-content-reports-navigation.png

 Edit - Save - Publish
 **********************